jdersch/PERQemu/PERQemu/Readme-source.txt

 restructuring.
-I aim to make it possible to merge back into Josh's master after it's stable enough to release, and after he's had time to go through the code and clean up all of my quirks, shortcuts, errors and other questionable coding choices. ;-)  In the meantime, this is more Mac-focused, since that's the development platform I have available.
-As soon as is practicable I will confirm that the changes made here are compatible with Windows and Linux too.
+I aim to make it possible to merge back into Josh's master after it's stable enough to release, and after he's had time to go through the code and clean up all of my quirks, shortcuts, errors and other questionable coding choices. ;-)

-This version uses the new Z80 and SDL2 code, but can still run on 32-bit Mono.
-However, the WinForms-based GUI code is not being included, since there's no way forward to 64 bits (despite hoping FOR THE LAST THREE YEARS) that someone would finally integrate the WinForms Cocoa backend.
-Without that there are NO other reasonable cross-platform solutions for C#/Mono, so this branch is CLI only.
-The in-development 32-bit GUI version that runs on MacOS 10.11-10.13 won't be released.

-There's a ton of reorganization and refactoring to do, so all of this is in a state of flux.
-Check back often for updates.

-I too would be thrilled for any feedback you care to send my way: skeezicsb@gmail.com.

--- Chris
+In the meantime, this is more Mac-focused, since that's the primary development platform I have available.
+For now it runs on MacOS X versions as old as 10.11 and 10.13; it hasn't been tested on newer versions of macOS or non-Intel Macs.
+PERQemu is now tested almost exclusively in 64-bit mode.
+It's unlikely to run on 32-bit Mono due to OS limitations.

+Testing on Windows and Linux (in a VM) is now being integrated, but due to the sprawling, interactive nature of the emulator there are no automated tests so I mostly use the same QA approach that 3RCC used, for better or worse: if it runs the POS "burn in" code (i.e. the SIGGRAPH demos) it's good to go!

 1.2 Version History